dinooo13/fmeyer.dev-content/post/mutation-testing/index.en.md

 }
 ```

-Of course, we don't want to remember how to run infectionPHP, it's good practice to add a composer script to run the
+Of course, we don't want to remember how to run infectionPHP, so it's good practice to add a composer script to run the
 mutation tests. infectionPHP automatically runs PHPUnit with coverage, so a coverage engine like XDebug is required.
 We
-can use our php docker image for development from my last tutorial.
+can use our php docker image for development from my last tutorial for this.

 ```json
     "scripts": {